topazus/marqov/doc/Hamiltonian.md

               + \sum\limits_{\beta = 1}^{N_\beta}h^{(\beta)} \sum\limits_{\beta\text{-sites: }i}  g^{(\beta)} (\phi_i)
 \end{aligned}
 ```

+it is split in interaction terms and on-site single particle contributions.
 # Examples

 The following Hamiltonians fit into this framework with the respective substitutions given: